wineberry with tart red fruit loved by birds

 Main Threats

-None significant - this species is common in regenerating bush and along forest margins throughout the country.
-It is a fast-growing pioneer that is often one of the first trees to colonise a clearing or a slip.
-It faces no major threats and is also a popular garden tree, valued for its attractive red bark and berries.
+None significant.
+This species is common in regenerating bush and along forest margins throughout the country.
+It is a fast-growing pioneer that is often one of the first trees to colonise a clearing.
+No major threats.

 Population